Skip to main content

 The first step in the repiping process is a thorough inspection of your current plumbing system.
 This helps identify the extent of the damage and determine the best course of action.
 Once the inspection is complete, the plumber will outline the scope of the project, including the materials to be used and the estimated timeline.

-When it comes to repiping, there are several materials to choose from, each with its own advantages and disadvantages.
+When it comes to a repipe service, there are several materials to choose from, each with its own advantages and disadvantages.
 Two of the most popular options are copper and PEX.

 PEX Pipes: